 As an attempt to resuscitate the education system and aligning it to the practical needs of the day, the Zimbabwean government made numerous changes to the educational structure.
 Amongst those changes, as Zvobgo (1994) alludes was the introduction of practical subjects in the secondary school sector.
-The teaching of agriculture in the primary schools became mandatory from 2014 when the subject became examinable (Mukoki, 2014).
-It was introduced as a means of giving pragmatic education to the young in whose hands the future of Zimbabwe lies (Mukoki, 2014).
+The teaching of wood technology in the secondary schools became mandatory from 2015 when the subject became examinable (Mukoki, 2015).
+It was introduced as a means of giving pragmatic education to the young, in whose hands, the future of Zimbabwe lies (Mukoki, 2015).

-From 2014 agriculture is a mandatory subject in all primary schools in Zimbabwe from grade four (4) to seven (7).
-The Primary School Agriculture syllabus states that the teaching of this subject in primary schools aims to: develop a positive attitude towards agriculture and its study as an applied science; develop agricultural business skills and lay out foundations for an occupation in the field of agriculture among other aims.
-It is on account of the information above that this research set out to establish the challenges that primary school heads and teachers experience as they attempt to implement this subject in their schools.
+From 2015 Wood Technology is a mandatory subject in all primary schools in Zimbabwe from grade four (4) to seven (7).
+The Secondary School syllabus states that the teaching of this subject in secondary schools aims to: develop a positive attitude towards Wood Technology and its study as an applied science; develop Wood Technology business skills and lay out foundations for an occupation in the field of Wood Technology among other aims.
+It is on account of the information above that this research set out to establish the challenges that secondary school heads and teachers experience as they attempt to implement this subject in their schools.
+According to Gatawa (2008) prior to the independence of Zimbabwe, education was used as an instrument of social and political segregation.
+The system of education was dichotomized according to racial lines; whites had superior first class education, while the majority blacks were offered either second or third rate practical schooling (Gatawa, 2008).
+As Zvobgo (1994) observed, vocational education was intended to prepare Africans for inferior roles in the colonial society and rural life.